This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep your child away from people who smoke.

 - Vaccinate your child.
-Ask your child's caregiver about the shots your child needs.
+Ask your child's healthcare provider about the shots your child needs.

 - Your child has a fever.